Glossary hero image

 • The Glycemic Index (GI) measures how quickly carbohydrates in food raise blood sugar levels.

-• Foods are rated as low, medium, or high GI, which considers energy levels and blood sugar control.
+• Foods are rated as low, medium, or high GI, which affects energy levels and blood sugar control.

 • Low GI foods promote steady energy levels and support overall health.